 Rethink Your Life Insurance

 Depending on your state and the type of assets you have, if this is a first marriage, simple wills may suffice initially.
 If there are children from earlier marriages, you may need to engage in more sophisticated estate planning.
 Discuss with an estate planning attorney if a revocable living trust would be appropriate for your situation.

 Watch the Tax Bill

-If you both work, you could be unpleasantly surprised to find that your income tax bill may be higher as a married couple than if you had stayed single, particularly if you have above-average incomes.
+If you both work, you could be unpleasantly surprised to find that your income tax bill may be higher as a married couple than if you had stayed single.
 Consider speaking with your tax advisor to understand the potential impact on you and your spouse.